Sunday, December 22, 2024

 The cooking time will depend on the thickness of your steak and the desired level of doneness.
 As a general guideline, for a 1/2 inch to 3/4 inch steak, roast it in the oven for an additional 5-7 minutes.
 Thicker cuts, like 3/4 inch to 1 inch, will require 7-10 minutes.
 Adjust the cooking time to achieve your preferred doneness.

-See also Ultimate Sugar Cooking Chart
+See also The Ultimate Meat Cooking Chart

 Resting Time